Drivers of Drought in the Upper Colorado River Basin

-The purpose of this project is to investigate Colorado River basin droughts, and the climatic factors that influence those droughts.
-The project uses paleoclimatic data to extend instrumental climate and flow records, along with climate change projections to assess the range of possible conditions that may be expected to occur and to determine how warming temperatures may influence river flow and water supply in the future.
+The purpose of this project is to investigate Colorado River basin droughts, and the role of temperature in influencing runoff efficiency.
+The project uses paleoclimatic data to extend instrumental climate and flow records, along with projected warming to assess the range of possible conditions that may be expected to occur and to determine how warming temperatures may influence river flow and water supply in the future.

-This collaborative project, between researchers and water resource practitioners, has three main sets of stakeholder-driven questions:
+This collaborative project, between researchers and water resource practitioners, has four main sets of stakeholder-driven questions:

-- Given instrumental records for the 20th and 21st centuries, how have the contributions of antecedent soil moisture, winter/spring temperatures, and total cool season precipitation varied during the major periods of low flow in the lower Colorado River basin (LCRB)?
+- Given instrumental records for the 20th and 21st centuries, what were the contributions of antecedent soil moisture, seasonal temperatures, and cool and monsoon season precipitation to periods of high and low flow in the lower Colorado River basin (LCRB)?
 Can tree-ring reconstructions be used to evaluate these contributions in the context of past centuries?

 Data and Tools